 What to bring

-Aside from the Rainforest indoor play (which is currently closed anyway), Matlock Farm Park is entirely outside.
+Aside from the Rainforest indoor play, Matlock Farm Park is entirely outside.
 So do check the weather before your visit and dress accordingly.
 It’s always a good idea to pack a rain jacket, and wear wellies in the wetter months as it does get muddy.

 Also bring £1 coins for the electric pedal cars.